Wonderful Christmas DIYs for Extra Special Holidays

 Mason Candle Jars

 Another great and easy DIY is to make your own candles using mason jars.
-All you need is a burning string, wax, different colored spray cans, and mason jars, which you don’t even need to buy as you can even use the pickle jars which you’d throw away otherwise.
+All you need is a burning string, wax, different coloured spray cans, and mason jars, which you don’t even need to buy as you can even use the pickle jars which you’d throw away otherwise.
 You can also add some etheric oils to give the wax a nice smell.
 First of all, create the jars you want.
-Cut out a shape you want on the jar using sticky paper, such as a Christmas tree, a writing of Merry Christmas, a snowman, a church, or anything else that gives you that Christmas feeling.
+Cut out a shape you want on the jar using sticky paper, such as a Christmas tree, writing of Merry Christmas, a snowman, a church, or anything else that gives you that Christmas feeling.
 Then spray the jars and once it’s dry, peel off the paper.
-Finally, warm up the wax by putting the jar of wax into boiling water and wait till it get’s liquid.
+Finally, warm up the wax by putting the jar of wax into boiling water and waiting till it gets liquid.
 Add a few drops of the etheric oil of your choice, and pour in into a mason jar.
 Make sure to give it a few hours for the wax to harden, and you’re done.
-You can also simplify the process by skipping the wax and simply using already made tea-light candles.
+You can also simplify the process by skipping the wax and simply using already-made tea-light candles.
 This is not only a great DIY for your home but also a great Christmas gift for your loved ones.

 Finally, holidays are also the perfect time for you and your loved ones to schedule your next family time together.
 So make sure to look at our selection of wonderful Party Houses which are bound to make your next holidays or getaways extra special.

 P.S.
 Don’t forget to scatter cookies around your home and blast up your favourite Christmas songs.